luizmanella/AutoRetrievalQA/README.md

 # AutoRetrievalQA - ARQA
 ![image](https://github.com/luizmanella/AutoRetrievalQA/assets/39210022/1e012340-bd33-4871-8b79-f67e1788a094)

 <p>AutoRetrievalQA (ARQA) is an LLM-based application designed to automatically process a document by answering pre-built questionnaires.
 The project runs as a Flask application deployed through Azure, and is a fully developed web app with authentication handled by Auth0.
 Users can upload documents and tag them with a specific questionnaire.
 In the back end, a LLM-based pipeline will process the document and answer the questions of the questionnaire.
 The app is primed for expansion and improvements.
-For example, we used cosine similarity to determine the most important parts of the document.
-The way we break the document to compute the similarity scores is rudimentary and could be improved.
+For example, I used cosine similarity to determine the most important parts of the document.
+The way I break the document to compute the similarity scores is rudimentary and could be improved.
 Furthermore, if multiple documents are processed with the same questionnaire, business intelligence can be generated from them.</p>

-<h3>Requisite Steps</h3>
+<h2>Requisite Steps</h2>
 <p>In order to start working with the application, you'll need to set up a web application and configure the appropriate resources with Azure.
 I recommend connecting your GitHub repository to your application so you can use Actions to facilitate creating a CI/CD pipeline.
 You will also need to create an account and configure resources with Auth0.
 Lastly, you'll need an account with OpenAI in order to use their pipelines.
 Once you have configure everything appropriately, you will need the following keys:</p>
 <ul>
     <li>AUTH0 CLIENT ID</li>